 There is no cure for inherited color blindness.
 Most people with color blindness learn methods to tell the difference between colors.

-In some cases of acquired color blindness or deficiency, treatment of the medical problem may correct the color blindness.
+In some cases of acquired color blindness or deficiency, treatment of the medical problem or changing medications may correct the color blindness.

 American Academy of Ophthalmology